-Visiting and staying in South Africa, like any other country in the world, requires, on the part of the traveler, background research in advance and following the necessary safety precautions to ensure a worthwhile experience that is both enjoyable and safe.
+Visiting and staying in South Africa, like any other country in the world, requires, in the part of the traveler, background research in advance and following the necessary safety precautions to ensure a worthwhile experience that is both enjoyable and safe.

-And while this country is usually feared for its increasingly high crime rates, familiarizing oneself with the place and strictly taking note of these safety tips can definitely keep travelers who intend to stay in South Africa safe:
+And while this country is usually feared for its increasingly high crime rates, familiarizing oneself with the place and strictly taking note of these safety tips can keep travelers who intend to stay in South Africa safe:

-A. Before setting foot safety tips
+Before setting foot safety tips

-– Familiarize yourself with the place.
+- Familiarize yourself with the place.
 Make sure to research and plan your route well in advance.
 Be updated with the latest news and happenings in the country and make sure to always carry with you a detailed, up-to-date map of particular places you wish to see.
-Save contact numbers of important agencies and government offices in advance.
+Save contact numbers of essential agencies and government offices in advance.

-– Pack bags and luggage carefully and make several copies of your valuable documents such as passport, other valid IDs and debit or credit cards.
+- Pack bags and luggage carefully and make several copies of your valuable documents such as passport, other valid IDs, and debit or credit cards.

 - Bring your own set of medical kit in case of an emergency where you won’t have the luxury of time to buy from drugstores.

-B. Arrival and Hotel safety tips
+Arrival and Hotel safety tips

 - When you arrive at your designated hotel, ask hotel staff the safest routes to travel when going out and back the hotel and take note of the local dangers around the area.

 - Always keep your door locked and only entertain authorized hotel staff.
 Leave your valuables in the safety deposit box, and again, make sure to bring copies of your passport all the time.